-Bed Bath & Beyond CEO Tritton out, Gove named interim CEO
+Bed Bath & Beyond CEO ousted after another dour quarter

-The top executive at Bed Bath & Beyond’s CEO was ousted with the home goods retailer struggling to figure out what people want to buy.
+The top executive at Bed Bath & Beyond’s CEO was ousted Wednesday as the home goods retailer continues to struggle to figure out what people want to buy.

-Board member Sue Gove will serve as interim CEO, the company said Wednesday, replacing Mark Tritton.
+Board member Sue Gove will take over as interim CEO, the company said Wednesday, replacing Mark Tritton.
 Bed Bath & Beyond hired Tritton in late 2019.
-He’d previously served as chief merchandising officer at Target.
+He’d previously been the chief merchandising officer at Target where the more than 30 new brands he introduced were key in that company’s revitalization.

-Tritton’s exit followed the release of the company’s first quarter financial report, which revealed that sales have plunged 25%.
+Tritton’s exit followed the release of the company’s first quarter financial report Wednesday showing that sales plunged 25%.

+Activist investor Ryan Cohen, the billionaire founder of the pet retailer Chewy, revealed a huge stake in Bed, Bath & Beyond this year and has pressured the company to improve sales.
+As part of a pact with Cohen, the company added three new directors in March and began exploring the sale of its Buybuy Baby chain.

-Gove said in a prepared statement that the retailer “must deliver improved results,” and that she’d be working to address all of the issues facing the company.
+Gove said in a prepared statement that the retailer “must deliver improved results,” and that she would address numerous issues the company must contend with.

 “Top-tier execution, careful management of costs, greater supply chain reliability, prudent capital spending, a stronger balance sheet, and robust digital capabilities will all be important to our success,” she said.

 Gove has been on the company board since May 2019.
-She has more than 30 years of experience in the retail industry, including having served as president and CEO of Golfsmith International Holdings and chief operating officer of Zale Corp.
+She has more than 30 years of experience in the retail industry and was CEO of Golfsmith International, as well as the chief operating officer at the jewelry chain Zales.

-One of the biggest issues Gove will have to tackle is finding a way to improve sales.
-In March Tritton announced that Bed Bath & Beyond was going to launch a slew of new store brands to try to attract younger customers.
-The chain had recognized that its stores were cluttered and that it had lost shoppers to rivals such as Target, Walmart and Macy’s.
+In March 2021, Tritton announced that Bed Bath & Beyond was going to launch a slew of new store brands to try to attract younger customers.
+The chain had recognized that its stores were cluttered and that it had lost customers to Target, Walmart and Macy’s.

 “We were over-assorted.
 It was a bit of a jumble,” Tritton told The Associated Press at the time.